-Plums and Camellias — Naoki Sasaki captures the charms
+Plums and Camellias — Naoki Sasaki captures the charms of approaching spring

 Camellias are cherished for the vivid splash of color they bring into winter’s grayness.
 Whispering hints of spring, plum blooms enchant us with their elegant aroma.
 Using these two iconic Eastern beauties, Naoki Sasaki turns blossoms and branches into exquisite floral art.